Overwatch: 2023 Parent Guide

 - Always monitor your kids during game time - it’s even better when parents play the game with their children

-- Keep gaming consoles in the living room so you can easily supervise game time
+- Keep gaming consoles in a public space in the home so you can supervise game time

 - Say no to headsets.
 Headsets leave students vulnerable to connecting with strangers